 The local board of education shall accept or reject the building-level school improvement plan.
-The local board shall not make any substantive changes in any building-level school improvement plan that it accepts; the local board shall set out any building-level plan that it accepts in the systemwide plan. accepts.
-If the local board rejects a building-level-school improvement plan, the local board shall state with specificity its reasons for rejecting the plan; the school improvement team may then prepare another plan, present it to the principals, assistant principals, instructional personnel, instructional support personnel, and teacher assistants assigned to the school building for a vote, and submit it to the local board for inclusion in the systemwide plan. to accept or reject.
-If no building-level-school improvement plan is accepted for a school before March 15 of the fiscal year preceding the fiscal year in which participation is sought, within 60 days after its initial submission to the local board, the school or the local board may ask to use the process to resolve disagreements recommended in the guidelines developed by the State Board under G.S.
+The local board shall not make any substantive changes in any building-level-school improvement plan that it accepts; the local board shall set out any building-level plan that it accepts in the systemwide plan. accepts.
+If the local board rejects a building level-school improvement plan, the local board shall state with specificity its reasons for rejecting the plan; the school improvement team may then prepare another plan, present it to the principals, assistant principals, instructional personnel, instructional support personnel, and teacher assistants assigned to the school building for a vote, and submit it to the local board for inclusion in the systemwide plan.-to accept or reject.
+If no building level-school improvement plan is accepted for a school before March 15 of the fiscal year preceding the fiscal year in which participation is sought,-the plan is to be implemented, the school or the local board may use the process to resolve disagreements recommended in the guidelines developed by the State Board under G.S.
 115C-105.20(b)(5).
-If this request is made, both the school and local board shall participate in the process to resolve disagreements.
-If there is no request to use that process, then the local board may develop a school improvement plan for the school for inclusion in the systemwide plan; the school.
-The General Assembly urges the local board to utilize the school's proposed building-level school improvement plan to the maximum extent possible when developing such a plan.
+If neither the local board nor the school makes a request to use that process, then the local board may develop a school improvement plan for the school for inclusion in the systemwide plan; the school.
+The General Assembly urges the local board to utilize the school's proposed building level-school improvement plan to the maximum extent possible when developing such a plan.

 A school improvement plan shall remain in effect for no more than three years; however, the school improvement team may amend the plan as often as is necessary or appropriate.
-If, at any time, any part of a school improvement plan becomes unlawful or the local board finds that a school improvement plan is impeding student performance at a school, the local board may vacate the relevant portion of the plan and may direct the school to revise that portion.
-The procedures set out in this subsection shall apply to amendments and revisions to school improvement plans.
+The procedures set out in this subsection also apply to amendments to school improvement plans.

-(b2) Waivers concerning central office staff.
+- (b2) Waivers concerning central office staff.
 A local board of education may request waivers of State laws, regulations, or policies which are included in the building plans described in subsection (b1) of this section, and it may also request waivers which affect the organization, duties, and assignment of central office staff only.
 Provided, none of the duties to be performed pursuant to G.S.
 115C-436 may be waived.
-A request for a waiver shall (i) identify the State laws, regulations, or policies that inhibit the local unit's ability to reach its local accountability goals, (ii) set out with specificity the circumstances under which the waiver may be used, and (iii) explain how a waiver of those laws, regulations, or policies will permit the local unit to reach its local goals.

-- (c) Repealed by Session Laws 1995, c.
+A request for a waiver shall (i) identify the State laws, regulations, or policies that inhibit the local unit's ability to reach its local accountability goals, (ii) set out with specificity the circumstances under which the waiver may be used, and (iii) explain how a waiver of those laws, regulations, or policies will permit the local unit to reach its local goals. - (c) Repealed by Session Laws 1995, c.
 272, s.
 3. - (d) Repealed by Session Laws 1991 (Regular Session, 1992), c.
 900, s.
-75.1(b).

-"§ 115C-105.23.
-Differentiated pay.

-(a) Local school administrative units may include, but are not required to include as a part of their local school improvement plans, a systemwide differentiated pay plan for all of the staff assigned to school buildings and all classes of staff assigned to the central office that the local boards determine are participants in the development or implementation of the local school improvement plans.
+75.1(b). "\$ 115C-105.23.
+Differentiated pay. - (a) Local school administrative units may include, but are not required to include as a part of their local school improvement plans, a systemwide differentiated pay plan for all of the staff assigned to school buildings and all classes of staff assigned to the central office that the local boards determine are participants in the development or implementation of the local school improvement plans.
 Units electing to include differentiated pay plans in their school improvement plans shall base their differentiated pay plans on: